observablehq/inputs/README.md

 Note that the value of file input cannot be set programmatically; it can only be changed by the user.

-(In vanilla JavaScript, the Inputs.file method is not exposed directly.
-Instead, an Inputs.fileOf method is exposed which takes an AbstractFile implementation and returns the Inputs.file method.
-This avoids a circular dependency between Observable Inputs and the Observable standard library.)
+(In vanilla JavaScript, the Inputs.file method has an additional *transform* option which allows the native File object to be converted into an Observable FileAttachment.)

 ## Utilities